Ross Jones (rugby league): Later sporting involvement

 Ross Jones, club official in the centre of the back row.

-After retiring from playing, Jones became involved in the Ōmaha Rugby Club based at the Whangateau Domain through the 1950s.
+After retiring from playing, Jones became involved in the Omaha Rugby Club based at the Whangateau Domain through the 1950s.
 In 1955 the club was struggling financially and Jones was part of a newly elected committee to get "the club out of the red".
 Ross' sons Murray, Rod and Ivor all played for the club through the 1950s, 60s, and 70s.
 Ross also played representative tennis for Rodney in the 1940s as well as the Rodney cricket side.
 In 1969 he was the Warkworth Bowling Club junior champion and was their greenkeeper for 10 years, and president from 1979 to 1981, and became a life member of the club.